coreymaps/cs/content/project/ukraine/index.md

 ---
-title: Mapping damage to human settlements in Ukraine with the New York Times
+title: Mapping damage to human settlements in Ukraine
 summary: Coherent change detection for nationwide monitoring of damage to human settlements during the Russian invasion of Ukraine.

 tags: